FelixOnline/v2/content/articles/2016-3-11-the-dreamy-synth-pop-of-throwing-shade.md

 subtitle: >
   A hazy blur of sharp light and colour
 date: "2016-03-11 11:49:02 +0000"

 # Attributes from Felix Online V1
 id: "6033"
 old_path: /music/6033/the-dreamy-synth-pop-of-throwing-shade
 aliases:
  - /music/6033/the-dreamy-synth-pop-of-throwing-shade
+imported: true
+comments:
+ - You are so cuteurlhttpwwwindyarockscomblog2675554BladeSoulClassDiscussoinsCheap Blade And Soul GoldurlYou always know the right thing to sayurlhttpsbladeandsoulvipwordpresscom20160312asunforfmsplzfminbladesoulBlade And Soul Power levelingurlnice goingurlhttpimgfavecomview6791459uploaded_by551572tos cosplayurlThats an inoeingus way of thinking about it

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true